nf-core/logos/README.md

 ### Locally

-You can also run the bash script provided in this repository to generate the logo, however, you will need to install [Inkscape](https://inkscape.org/) and [Maven Pro Bold Fonts](https://fonts.google.com/specimen/Maven+Pro) beforehand.
+You can also run the bash script provided in this repository to generate the logo, however, you will need to install [Inkscape](https://inkscape.org/) and [Maven Pro Bold Fonts](https://fonts.google.com/specimen/Maven+Pro) beforehand:

 ```bash
 git clone https://github.com/nf-core/logos.git